Guszti Bódi

-Guszti Bódi (born 12 December 1958 in Nagyecsed, Hungary) is a Lovari Romani, Gypsy, Hungarian musician, composer and singer.
+Guszti Bódi (born 12 December 1958) is a Hungarian Roma musician, composer, and singer.

 Biography

-He started performing, singing and playing piano early in his childhood.
+Bódi started performing, singing and playing piano early in his childhood.
 He married his love Margó at the age of 18.

 He formed his group, Nagyecsedi Fekete szemek, in 1978.
 In English this translates as Black Eyes from Nagyecsed.
 At that time it was a 22-member dance ensemble.